dragon7-fc/misc/algorithm/LeetCode/[Medium] 1229. Meeting Scheduler.md

 1229.
 Meeting Scheduler

-Given the availability time slots arrays `slots1` and `slots2` of two people and a meeting duration duration, return the earliest time slot that works for both of them and is of duration `duration`.
+Given the availability time slots arrays `slots1` and `slots2` of two people and a meeting duration `duration`, return the earliest time slot that works for both of them and is of duration `duration`.

 If there is no common time slot that satisfies the requirements, return an empty array.